 After removal of the area of the cancer (wide local excision)

 Most men are usually able to have an erection and carry on with their sex life.

 After removal of the head of the penis (glansectomy) with reconstruction

 You are usually able to continue your sex life.
-This is because the blood supply and nerves are not affected.
+You might have less sensation but it is likely you are able to have erections.

 After removal of part of the penis (partial penectomy)

 You are also usually able to have a fulfilling sex life.
-It is often still possible to have an erection and orgasm without the sensitive head of the penis.
-You can still penetrate your partner with the remaining shaft of the penis.
+You might be able to have an erection and orgasm without the sensitive head of the penis.
+You can still penetrate your partner with the remaining shaft of the penis (glans).
 A study on men who had a partial penectomy found that over half of them could have an erection and intercourse.

 After removal of the whole penis (total penectomy)